Sue: Is there anything I should know?

-Sue: When did they fall in love?
-I know his pants are tight, but this is ridiculous.
-Leela wouldn’t do that.
+Sue: I know Andred’s pants are tight, but this is ridiculous!
+Leela would never do that.
 Never in a million years.

-Inside the TARDIS, the Doctor retrieves a box with K9 Mark II stencilled on the side.
+The Doctor finds a box with ‘K-9 MII’ stencilled on its side.

-Sue: WHAT?
-Where did he get that from?
+Sue: Where did he get that from?
 Is there a shop that sells K9s?

 Sue: Oh dear.
-The first four episodes were bad enough, but when the Sontarans turned up, I thought, they can still pull this out of the bag.
-And then it got worse.
+When the Sontarans turned up, I thought to myself, ‘They can still pull this out of the bag’.
+But then it got worse.

-Sue: What about it?
-If it wasn’t for the first episode, this would have been minus-2.
+Sue: If it wasn’t for the first episode, I’d probably give it minus-two.